 A variety of noncancerous growths may occur in and around the mouth.
 A persistent lump or raised area on the gums (gingiva) should be evaluated by a dentist.
 Such a lump may be caused by a gum or tooth abscess or by irritation.
 But, because any unusual growths in or around the mouth can be cancer, the growths should be checked by a doctor or dentist without delay.

 Thrush Candidiasis (Yeast Infection) Candidiasis is infection with the yeast Candida.
 Candidiasis tends to occur in moist areas of the skin.
 This skin infection may cause rashes, scaling, itching, and swelling.
 Doctors examine... read more is a yeast infection of the skin and moist areas (such as the mouth and vagina) that in the mouth often appears as whitish, cheeselike patches.
 Thrush sticks tightly to the mucous membranes and when the material is wiped away, leaves a red patch.
 Thrush is most common among people with diabetes or a suppressed immune system and in those who are taking antibiotics.

 A torus, which is a single slow-growing, rounded projection of bone, may form in the middle of the roof of the mouth (torus palatinus) or on the lower jaw by the side of the tongue (torus mandibularis).
 This hard growth is both common and harmless.
 Even a large growth can be left alone unless it gets scraped during eating or the person needs a denture that covers the area.
-Multiple bony growths, particularly along the angle of the lower jaw, may indicate Gardner syndrome Familial Adenomatous Polyposis Familial adenomatous polyposis is an inherited disorder in which many (often 100 or more) precancerous polyps develop throughout the large intestine and rectum during childhood or adolescence... read more , a hereditary disorder of the digestive tract where the person has numerous polyps in the colon that often become cancerous (see Familial Adenomatous Polyposis).
+Multiple bony growths, particularly along the angle of the lower jaw, may indicate Gardner syndrome Familial Adenomatous Polyposis Familial adenomatous polyposis is an inherited disorder in which many (often 100 or more) precancerous polyps develop throughout the large intestine and rectum during childhood or adolescence... read more , a hereditary disorder of the digestive tract where the person has numerous polyps in the colon that often become cancerous.